draftpilot/draftpilot/README.md

 Draftpilot writes code in your codebase based on your instructions.

+This project is the standalone open-source "brains" behind [draftpilot.com](https://draftpilot.com).
+You can use this freely on your projects with your OpenAI API key.

 ## Goal & Philosophy

 Draftpilot does not aim to write complete code without intervention in every case (though it